-The OneDrive team at Microsoft just announced a new useful feature for the OneDrive for Business users.
+The OneDrive team at Microsoft announced a new useful feature for the OneDrive for Business as well as OneDrive Personal users.
 This feature is called as Files Restore.
 Sometimes when we are handling a large capacity cloud storage, there are chances that we may mess up with the files.
 Or when working in a large company and sharing a large cloud storage with a large group of people, a file may get modified or tampered with the knowledge or consent of the other teammates.
 In scenarios like this, the new Files Restore feature comes into action and helps you identify and restore files as they were earlier.

 However, the only limitation faced by this is that it can restore files to any point in the last 30 days only.
 This means if your quarterly budget is modified and you don’t check it for a long long time, you might not find the older version anyhow unless you have a backup.

 This feature is coming along and under the features of Data Loss Prevention (DLP), eDiscovery, Service level encryption with customer-owned keys (this is currently in preview and might contain bugs.
 But will be coming very soon for the public.), and data retention controls with consistent management across Office 365 which we discussed in our earlier article titled – How to move files between Office 365, SharePoint and OneDrive .

 Now, without any further ado, let’s dive straight into how to use this feature.

 Files Restore feature in OneDrive

 First, to use this feature, you need to have a OneDrive for Business subscription that comes with the Office 365 subscription.
 Log in to your account portal here to get started.
 (UPDATE: This feature is now available for OneDrive personal users as well)

 Now, navigate and click on to the little gear icon on the top right corner of the webpage.
 Upon clicking it, you will see a sidebar sliding in from the right side.